metaskills/minitest-spec-rails/README.md

 Existing or new Rails applications that use the default Rails testing structure can simply drop in the minitest-spec-gem and start writing their tests in the new spec DSL.
 Since MiniTest::Spec is built on top of MiniTest::Unit, a replacement for Test::Unit, all of your existing tests will continue to work.

-#### Rails 4.1 or 4.2, 5.x
+#### Rails 4.1 to 6.0

-Our master branch is tracking rails 4.1, 4.2 and hopefully up to 5.x active development.
+Our master branch is tracking rails 5.1 up to 6.x active development.

 ```ruby
 group :test do